lpmi-13/jq-pilot/README.md

 live at https://jkew.party (and also https://jayq.party, since I couldn't decide which name I like more).

-> but also, since https://jkew.party is currently hosted on railway, their free tier runs out after 21 days, so if it's after the 21st of the month, check it out at https://jq-pilot.fly.dev

 ## The exercises

 based on: https://gist.github.com/olih/f7437fb6962fb3ee9fe95bda8d2c8fa4